idamariasofie/rock-paper-scissors/README.md

 ## UX & Design

-As the site is a single-serving site, meaning there is only one page, I wanted to keep the design of the page simple and clean  Making it clear to the user visiting the website this is a game page.
+As the site is a single-serving site, meaning there is only one page, I wanted to keep the design of the page simple and clean.
+Making it clear to the user visiting the website this is a game page.

 ### User Stories